It’s no secret that Instagram is a different platform for influencers today than it was a few years ago.

 According to Later and Fohr’s The State of Influencer Marketing in 2020 report, the average caption length has more than doubled since 2016.

 And it’s no wonder.
-In 2021, users expect more out of influencers than a pretty photo and short caption.
+Users expect more out of influencers than a pretty photo and short caption.

 Captions are a great opportunity to spark conversation, provide value, and form meaningful connections with your community.